 Continue along this track above Mill Brook, below on your right.
-Follow the track to the Scots pine shelter belt ahead, the site of a substantial shooting cabin, with two lines of grouse butts running towards Green Sitches (a sitch being a ditch or wet area).
+Follow the track to the Scots pine shelter belt ahead, running towards Green Sitches (a sitch being a ditch or wet area).
 Keep left at a fork just before the pines.

 We are planting more trees here to improve the wildlife habitat, as part of our 50 year High Peak moors vision.
 We're using natural regeneration and some planting of native trees such as oak, rowan and Scots pine.
 At one point this whole area was wooded, but due to clearance, which has taken place since Roman times, very little remains.
 We prevent grazing of sheep here to help protect the trees, which in turn will attract wildlife.
-You are free to enter these enclosures to see the results of our work, but please avoid crossing large areas of heather between April and June, during bird nesting.
+You are free to enter these enclosures to see the results of our work, but please avoid crossing large areas of heather between March - July 31st, during bird nesting season.